Florida Workers' Compensation Lawyer | Protecting Injured Workers Rights

 Motor Vehicle Accidents

-Accidents while driving for work, such as deliveries or service calls, are eligible for workers’ compensation coverage.
+Accidents while driving for work, such as deliveries, service calls, or sales visits, are eligible for workers compensation coverage.
+Injuries from vehicle accidents are often severe, including fractures, spinal injuries, head trauma, and internal injuries.

 Workplace Violence